weblicht/curb/src/components/ILIRecords/README.md

 ### Container

 `ILIRecordsContainer`: a data container for ILI Record objects.
-These objects are fetched via the API by lexical unit ID.
+These objects are queried from the API by lexical unit ID.
-The required fetch parameters look like: `{ lexUnitId: someId }`.
+The required query parameters look like: `{ lexUnitId: someId }`.

 ### Display components